 Air conditioners are deceptively self-sufficient.
-Many homeowners ignore basic maintenance that can improve efficiency and comfort, and extend the life of the air conditioner.
+Many homeowners ignore basic A/C maintenance that can improve efficiency and comfort, and extend the life of the air conditioner.

 Clean or replace filters at least every two months.
 If it is used constantly or filters a lot of dust and pet hair, check the filters more often.
 Also check and clean the evaporator coil once a year.
-Run a stiff wire through the air conditioner’s drain channels regularly, and check the window seals around room air conditioners each year.
+Run a stiff wire through the air conditioner’s drain channels regularly, and check the window seals around room air conditioners annually.

 Mistake No. 5: Leaving the Air Conditioner Running All Day